Oregon Trail: Fur traders, trappers, and explorers

-Fur traders tried to use the Platte River, the main route of the eastern Oregon Trail, for transport but soon gave up in frustration as its many channels and islands combined with its muddy waters were too shallow, crooked and unpredictable to use for water transport.
+Fur traders tried to use the Platte River, the main route of the eastern Oregon Trail, for transport but soon gave up in frustration as its many channels and islands combined with its muddy waters were too shallow, crooked, and unpredictable to use for water transport.
 The Platte proved to be unnavigable.
 The Platte River and North Platte River Valley, however, became an easy roadway for wagons, with its nearly flat plain sloping easily up and heading almost due west.

-There were several U.S. government-sponsored explorers who explored part of the Oregon Trail and wrote extensively about their explorations.
+Several U.S. government-sponsored explorers explored part of the Oregon Trail and wrote extensively about their explorations.
 Captain Benjamin Bonneville on his expedition of 1832 to 1834 explored much of the Oregon trail and brought wagons up the Platte, North Platte, Sweetwater route across South Pass to the Green River in Wyoming.
 He explored most of Idaho and the Oregon Trail to the Columbia.
-The account of his explorations in the west was published by Washington Irving in 1838.
+The account of his explorations in the West was published by Washington Irving in 1838.
 John C. Frémont of the U.S. Army's Corps of Topographical Engineers and his guide Kit Carson led three expeditions from 1842 to 1846 over parts of California and Oregon.
 His explorations were written up by him and his wife Jessie Benton Frémont and were widely published.
-The first detailed map of California and Oregon were drawn by Frémont and his topographers and cartographers in about 1848.
+The first detailed maps of California and Oregon were drawn by Frémont and his topographers and cartographers in about 1848.

 Missionaries

 In 1834, The Dalles Methodist Mission was founded by Reverend Jason Lee just east of Mount Hood on the Columbia River.
 In 1836, Henry H. Spalding and Marcus Whitman traveled west to establish the Whitman Mission near modern-day Walla Walla, Washington.
 The party included the wives of the two men, Narcissa Whitman and Eliza Hart Spalding, who became the first European-American women to cross the Rocky Mountains.
 En route, the party accompanied American fur traders going to the 1836 rendezvous on the Green River in Wyoming and then joined Hudson's Bay Company fur traders traveling west to Fort Nez Perce (also called Fort Walla Walla).
-The group was the first to travel in wagons all the way to Fort Hall, where the wagons were abandoned at the urging of their guides.
+The group was the first to travel in wagons to Fort Hall, where the wagons were abandoned at the urging of their guides.
 They used pack animals for the rest of the trip to Fort Walla Walla and then floated by boat to Fort Vancouver to get supplies before returning to start their missions.
 Other missionaries, mostly husband and wife teams using wagon and pack trains, established missions in the Willamette Valley, as well as various locations in the future states of Washington, Oregon, and Idaho.